mlflow/recipes-classification-template/README.md

 Custom evaluation metrics are computed according to definitions in [`steps/custom_metrics.py`](https://github.com/mlflow/recipes-classification-template/blob/main/steps/custom_metrics.py) and the `metrics` section of `recipe.yaml`; see [Custom Metrics](#custom-metrics) section for reference.
 Hyper-parameter tuning during the train step can also be enabled as a step config in the `steps.train` section in [`recipe.yaml`](https://github.com/mlflow/recipes-classisification-template/blob/main/recipe.yaml).
+Prediction scores for all classes are computed for classification problem by default.
+Additional configurations could be updated in the `steps.train` as well.

 The model recipe and its associated parameters, performance metrics, and lineage information are logged to [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html), producing an MLflow Run.